Flamdoodle/Flamdoodle.github.io/_posts/2014-07-14-bash-profile.markdown

 alias reload='source ~/.bash_profile' # Reloads bash profile without closing Terminal alias f='open -a Finder ./'
 {% endhighlight %}
-These are my most frequented projects/most used commands, and these aliases make like so much easier.
+These are my most frequented projects/most used commands, and they're very convenient.

 [NOTES: Also .gitconfig file.
 Other personalization?
 More talk on functions, looks like JS?]:blank
 [alias]:http://alias.sh/